 Zero Waste Alternative to Waxing

 UPDATE: Ok, so what if you are used to waxing for hair removal rather than shaving?
-Well, I did a little Googling, and apparently there IS a zero waste alternative to waxing.
+Well, I did a little Googling, and apparently there IS a zero plastic waste alternative to waxing.
 It’s called “sugaring.”
 You basically make a hot paste of sugar, water and lemon juice on the stove top and use it to “wax” your body.
 If you want more details on how to sugar, check out Gippsland Unwrapped‘s very detailed blog post all about it.
 She explains how to make the sugar paste and the best technique for clean hair removal results!
-I think I’ll stick to my trusty safety razor but if you’re interested in giving this zero waste waxing alternative a try, I’d love to hear your experience in the comments section 🙂
+I think I’ll stick to my trusty metal safety razor but it’s simply my eco friendly shaving personal preference.
+If you’re interested in giving this zero waste waxing alternative a try, I’d love to hear your experience in the comments section 🙂

 Author’s Note: This blog post was originally posted in January 2016, but I’ve updated some information and want to share it with my newest Tiny Yellow Bungalow followers.
 Enjoy y’all!